tedmoore/schelp2/docs/Classes/Buffer.md

 ### `setn`, `setnMsg`
 Set a contiguous range of values in the buffer starting at the index startAt to be equal to the Array of floats or integers, values.
 The number of values set corresponds to the size of values.
 Additional pairs of starting indices and arrays of values may be included in the same message.
 (Floating-point values for index are truncated to integer.)Note that multichannel buffers interleave their sample data, therefore the actual number of available values is equal to `numFrames * numChannels`.
 You are responsible for interleaving the data in values if needed.
 Multi-dimensional arrays will not work.
 Indices start at 0.N.B.
 The maximum number of values that you can set with a single setn message is 1633 when the server is using UDP as its communication protocol.
-Use [#-loadCollection](#-loadcollection) and [#-sendCollection](#-sendcollection) to set larger ranges of values.
+Use [loadCollection](#loadcollection) and [sendCollection](#sendcollection) to set larger ranges of values.
 ```supercollider
 s.boot;
 b = Buffer.alloc(s, 16);